-Overall, Structure 35 is in good condition with some signs of minor corrosion on the bulkhead cap, handrails and deck.
+Overall, Structure 35 has moderate corrosion on the bulkhead cap, handrails and deck.
 The stop logs, cables, signs and supports appear to be in good condition and operable.
 At the time of inspection the channel from the weir to the interior marsh was open and there appeared to be adequate flow through the interior marsh and structure.
 The embankment tie-ins also appear to be in good condition with no erosion or washouts.
 We are not recommending any repairs or corrective actions at this time.
-(See Appendix B, Photos 31 through 33)
+(See Appendix B, Photos 25 through 27)